SSWConsulting/SSW.Rules.Content/rules/store-github-secrets-in-keyvault/rule.md

 ---
 type: rule
-title: Do you store your GitHub secrets in Azure KeyVault
+title: Do you store your GitHub secrets in Azure KeyVault?
 uri: store-github-secrets-in-keyvault
 authors:
   - title: Warwick Leahy